Pavakkoothu: Plot

 Pavakoothu is a story of a couple, Prakash and Sumitra.
 Prakash has an extra-marital affair with Krishna.
 Both his wife and girlfriend get pregnant at the same time.
-He tries to hide it from both, but finally they come to know the truth.
+He tries to hide it from both using shenanigans resembling a puppet show, but finally, they come to know the truth in the moments they are rolled on to the labour room in the same hospital.
 Sumitra develops complications during delivery and the baby dies.
-She soon learns that she can never conceive a baby.
-Meanwhile, Krishna learns of Sumitra's situation, gives her baby to the couple and leaves.
+She also had to have her uterus removed, so she will never conceive a baby again.
+Meanwhile, Krishna learns of Sumitra's situation, gives her baby to the couple, and leaves.